sq2/ugly_vhost_maker/README.md

 * Confirm that the settings are correct.
 * You will be prompted for your password, since we are dealing with system files.
 * Your domain name will be added to your hosts file.
 For example, example.com and www.example.com would be created.
-* The separate virtual host file would be created for each site.
+* Separate virtual host files would be created for each site.
 This makes it easier to manager lots of sites.
 More on how to configure this later.

 ## WORK IN PROGRESS - More to come.